 Blissful Cleansing Bath

 Another rite of Imbolc is to cleanse the body, mind and spirit – set the scene by lighting candles and playing some soft music if you wish.
 Make an Imbolc essential oil mix using a base oil and a few drops of traditional Imbolc oils/scents.
 Choose from; cinnamon, cedarwood, lavender, lemon, rosemary, jasmine or rose.
 Use 10 ml of base oil and mix in 5 drops of each of your 4 favourite Imbolc oils, add to the bath after you have run it and it’s at the right temperature, add some sea salt as this is great to draw out impurities, immerse yourself and relax!

 Imagine any negative energy is being soaked away, focus on it being swept away from your body.
 Scrub your nails, your hair, behind your ears… anywhere you can think of and as the water drains, visualise it carrying away any negativity with it leaving you fresh and clean, psychically as well as physically.

 A Feast of Fire

 Known as the “Feast of Torches” or “Feast of Fire”, feasting at Imbolc is all about the dairy (sorry vegans!), with milk being poured into the earth in offering and thanks for a fertile crop to come.
-All things creamed and young cheeses such as cottage and cream cheese are the traditional fayre with milk being honoured as the blessing of the season.
-This is so different to how we take our food for granted today and, I believe, a much healthier way to live.
-However, in our modern age there are many ways we can incorporate traditional foods even if we are vegan.
+All things creamed and young cheeses such as cottage and cream cheese are the traditional fayre, with milk being honoured as the blessing of the season.
+This illustrates the difference in how we take our food for granted today, with eating seasonally now being promoted as a much healthier way to live.
+In our modern age there are many ways we can incorporate traditional foods, even if we are now dairy free.
 Promoting the growth of new life, seeds are high on the menu, as are root vegetables and all types of seeded breads and cakes.
 We also have delicious milk replacements nowadays which can be substituted into most classic Imbolc recipes.

 Here’s our take on a beautiful vegetarian/vegan Imbolc feast: